 1) Get a good seat.

 No seat in economy is great but some seats are better than others.
-Don’t get stuck with a middle seat on the last row in a seat that won’t recline – this actually happened to me when I was a teen!
+Don’t get stuck with a middle seat on the last row in a seat that won’t recline – this actually happened to me on an 8 hour flight when I was a teen!

 Make sure to get a seat assignment as soon as you book your flight.
 If you are unable to select your seats online, call the airline and ask them to assign you the seats you want.

-Before choosing seats, I always look up the seat map for my flight on seatguru.com before selecting a seat.
-SeatGuru will point out bad seats (for example seats with less legroom, close to the bathroom etc.)
+Before selecting seats, I always look up the seat maps for my flights on seatguru.com and AeroLOPA.
+Theses websites will point out bad seats on your flight (for example seats with less legroom, close to the bathroom etc.)

 Try to get an entire row to yourself or an empty seat next to you.
 I find that planes are less full towards the back.
 If your airline has seat maps available online, keep an eye on the seat maps and change your seat assignment.
-Some people get assigned seats at the airport so someone can still end up seated next to you even if the seat was empty during online checking.
+Keep in mind, some passengers get assigned seats at the airport, so someone can still end up seated next to you even if the seat was empty during online checking.

 2) Prepare your in flight entertainment